 All American Semiconductor, Inc. ("All American" or "AASI") was a former distributor for the Company.
 On April 25, 2007, All American filed for Chapter 11 bankruptcy protection.
 At the time of the filing, the Company had US\$256 thousand of unpaid accounts receivable from All American.
 On April 17, 2009 SMI USA and related entities were named as defendants in an adversary proceeding filed by the AASI Creditor Liquidating Trust ("CLT") in the bankruptcy case pending in the U.S. Bankruptcy Court for the Southern District of Florida.
 The CLT was seeking the return of allegedly avoidable transfers in the amount of US\$854 thousand.
 SMI USA filed an answer and affirmative defenses.
 In March 2010, SMI USA settled with the CLT by paying the amount of US\$220 thousand and on April 1, 2010, the Bankruptcy Court granted the motion to approve stipulations to compromise controversy.
 On August 23, 2010, the Court entered an order dismissing the adversary proceeding.
 In June 2011, Liquidating Trustee for the CLT filed the AASI Creditor Liquidating Trustee's Seventeenth Omnibus Objection to Claims but in August 2011, withdrew it with respect to SMI USA's proof of claim.
 As a holder of allowed claims, we are entitled to receive distribution pursuant to the bankruptcy plan.
-On December 31, 2017, we received total distributions of US\$265 thousand from the CLT.
-We are not expecting further distributions.
+On December 31, 2017, we received total distributions of US\$265 thousand from the CLT and this case is officially closed.

-19. SEGMENT INFORMATION
+20. SEGMENT INFORMATION

-The Company is the global leader and pioneer in developing NAND flash controllers for solid storage devices.
+The Company is the global leader in selling NAND flash controllers for solid state storage devices.
 The Company currently operates as one reportable segment.
 The chief operating decision maker is the Chief Executive Officer.

 The Company groups its products into three categories, based on the markets in which they may be used.
-The following summarizes the Company's revenue by product category:
+The following summarizes the Company's revenue by markets:

 Year Ended December 31

-2015 2015 2016 2015 2016 2015 2016 2017
+2016 2018

 US\$ US\$ US\$

-Mobile Storage 302,910 510,687 480,735
+Mobile Storage 510,687 480,735 494,012

-Mobile Communications 50,896 39,322 37,447
+Mobile Communications 39,322 37,447 30,163

-Others 7,491 6,137 5,222
+Others 6,137 5,222 6,173

-361,297 556,146 523,404
+556,146 523,404 530,348